Emerging Leaders Program

 - Increasing ability to reframe and refocus under challenging situations

-- Demonstrating effective team member and team leadership skills
+- Developing and demonstrating effective team member and team leadership skills

 - Demonstrating effective ways to coach for performance